shah-deep/CompanyScrapper/README.md

 ## Features

 - **Company Information Extraction**: Uses LLM (Gemini) to extract detailed company information from homepage
+- **Founder Discovery**: Automatically searches for founders when not found during initial extraction
 - **Website Crawling**: Discovers all pages and blog posts within the company's domain
 - **Founder Blog Discovery**: Searches for blogs written by company founders
 - **External Mentions**: Finds external articles and mentions about the company